Roth Conversions are Longevity Insurance

 Social security is also a bit like longevity insurance.

-With social security, the lump sum payment is the money you spend instead of taking social security each year.
-The future income stream is delayed retirement credits to your social security primary insurance amount.
+With Social Security, the lump sum payment is the money you spend instead of taking it each year.
+The future income stream is delayed retirement credits to your Social Security primary insurance amount.

 Roth Conversions as Longevity Insurance